async-labs/builderbook/README.md

 ## Learn how to build this app from scratch
-We wrote [this book](https://builderbook.org/books/builder-book/introduction) that teaches you how to build the Builder Book web app from scratch.
-We sell the book using this web app.
+We wrote [this book](https://builderbook.org/books/builder-book/introduction) that teaches you how to build the web app in this repository from scratch.
+We wrote the book with Markdown, sync it with Github, and sell it - all done with this web app.

 In the book, you'll start from 0 lines of code in Chapter 1 and end up with over 12,000 lines of code by Chapter 9.

 ## Contributing
-We welcome suggestions and pull requests, especially for [issues](https://github.com/builderbook/builderbook/issues) labeled as "discussion" and "contributions welcome".
+We welcome suggestions and pull requests, especially for [issues](https://github.com/builderbook/builderbook/issues) labeled as `discussion` and `contributions welcome`.

 By participating in this project, you are expected to uphold Builder Book's [Code of Conduct](https://github.com/builderbook/builderbook/blob/master/CODE-OF-CONDUCT.md).